KrekoG/vanillaplus/README.md

 - Change the content of your `<wow folder>/realmlist.wtf` to be ```set realmlist logon.vanillaplus.org```
 - Remove any previously downloaded cache by deleting the contents of your `<wow folder>/WDB` folder, if it exists
   - This step must also be repeated if you plan to connect back to another wow server with the same client later
 - Log in and enjoy the game

+### Updating the game

+#### Using the launcher

+The launcher will check for updates and do the necessary steps automatically.

+#### Not using the launcher

+If you installed the game manually the game will need to be updated with **every** new patch.
+To do this:
+- Download the [patch](https://vanillaplus.org/uploads/patch-3.mpq) from the website and place it in the `<wow folder>/Data` folder
+  - If you are a Mac user, make sure the file extension is capitalised, ending up with `<wow folder>/Data/patch-3.MPQ`
+- Remove any previously downloaded cache by deleting the contents of your `<wow folder>/WDB` folder
+- Log in and enjoy the game

 <p align="center">